Vaishnav-Kanhirathingal/PassMark/README.md

 > 2. Error screen when title is empty, password is empty or email is of incorrect format.
 > 3. Updating a password (fingerprint will be required for editing if use fingerprint is enabled for the selected
      password)

+### Difference between a remote and locally stored password -

+[square image of a remote password]

+[square image of a local password]

+> 1. Password stored remotely has no border.
+> 2. Password stored locally has a border.

 ### View a password -